RicardoLinck/unit-test-sampe/README.md

 # unit-test-sample

 Sample used to play around with unit tests, cyclomatic complexity and code coverage.
+Also used as code base for a presentation.